bkis/obsidian-hard-breaks/README.md

 But Obsidian is **not** such an environment.
 It wraps text.
 The editor has a nice, reduced width. **There is no need for soft line breaks in Obsidian.**

 Obsidian has a setting called "Strict line breaks".
-If you turn it off, it makes *soft* line breaks visible as actual line breaks in "Reading Mode".
-It renders them as if they were *hard* line breaks.
-That's a nice feature for its convenience, but try giving the Haiku you wrote in Obsidian without manually adding *hard* line breaks ...
+If you turn it off, Obsidian stops distinguishing *soft* and *hard* line breaks in "Reading" mode and displays anything as a *hard* line break.
+That's a nice feature for its convenience, but it's also a false view on your document as it doesn't follow the Markdown specification.
+Try giving the Haiku you wrote in Obsidian without using *hard* line breaks ...

 ```md
 An ancient pond!